DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Experimental Setup

 \subsection{\dataset{} Dataset}

-We introduce the \dataset{} dataset for the text-to-diagram generation task. \dataset{} is built on top of AI2 Diagrams (AI2D) dataset~\cite{AI2D}, which provides annotations of around 4.9K diagrams covering diverse scientific domains, such as astronomy, biology, and engineering, from Grade 1-6 science textbooks.
-We select 75 diagrams that cover diverse scientific domains as a test split and used the remaining diagrams for the training split in our experiments.
-The original AI2D dataset provides annotations for diagrams, including titles, bounding boxes for object/text labels, and text label-object linkages.
-However, since the dataset is designed for the diagram question answering task rather than diagram generation, the diagram titles are often too short (\ie{}, usually 1-2 words such as ``food web'') and don't provide enough information to produce \plan{}s.
-Additionally, the dataset doesn't include descriptions for each object (\ie{}, each object bounding box is labeled simply as `blob').
-To address this, we employ LLaVA 1.5~\cite{liu2023improvedLLava}, a state-of-the-art multimodal language model, to generate detailed captions and region descriptions of each bounding box in the training diagrams, (see appendix for more details on the caption annotation).
+We introduce the \dataset{} dataset for the text-to-diagram generation task. \dataset{} is built on top of AI2 Diagrams (AI2D) dataset~\citep{AI2D}, which provides annotations of around 4.9K diagrams covering diverse scientific domains, from Grade 1-6 science textbooks.
+The original AI2D dataset's annotations are very short / are missing some aspects (\ie{}, each object bounding box is labeled simply as `blob'), so we employ LLaVA 1.5~\citep{liu2023improvedLLava}, a SOTA multimodal language model, to generate detailed captions for the diagrams and region descriptions of each bounding box (see \cref{fig:diagram_dataset} for comparison of AI2D and \dataset{} and the appendix for implementation details).
+We use all of the LLaVA 1.5-aided caption and region annotations for \generator{} training and baseline fine-tuning.

-To ensure accurate diagram plans for the LLM in-context examples and accurate information for evaluation, we manually annotate \plan{}s (\ie{}, captions, object/text label bounding boxes, object descriptions, arrows) for 105 diagrams (30 samples from the training split for in-context examples + all 75 from the test split for evaluation).
-Examples of AI2D and \dataset{} annotations are illustrated in \cref{fig:diagram_dataset}.
-We use all of the training split diagrams with LLaVA 1.5-aided caption and region annotations for \generator{} training and baseline fine-tuning, and use the 30 manually annotated diagrams as our planner LLM's in-context examples.
-The 75 manually annotated diagrams from the test split are only used for evaluation.
+To ensure that the LLM in-context examples and evaluation are accurate, we manually annotate \plan{}s (\ie{}, captions, object/text label bounding boxes, object descriptions, arrows) for randomly selected 105 diagrams (held out from the training set described above).
+Among the 105 diagrams, we use 30 diagrams that cover diverse scientific domains (10 for astronomy, 10 for biology, and 10 for engineering) as in-context examples, and 75 diagrams (25 for astronomy, 25 for biology, and 25 for engineering) as a test split.